devenes/docker-compose-terraform-bash-automation/README.md

-# API Containerization and Deployment
+# Flask API Containerization and Deployment

 Python Flask API Containerization and Deployment on AWS Cloud with Docker Compose and Terraform using Bash Scripts